trezona-lecomte/five-hundred-react/README.md

-#Small
+#Five Hundred
-This is a sample project used to illustrate the Flux architecture with React.
-Checkout the full article [here](http://fancypixel.github.io/blog/2015/01/28/react-plus-flux-backed-by-rails-api/)
+A client for the five-hundred-rails API, written with React.

 ##Setup
 ```